 In this advanced ensemble trombonists will develop a viable practice routine as it pertains to ensemble playing in all the relevant styles for the instrument.
 They will learn to better perform together in all relevant idioms and styles.
 They will learn to transition between idioms and styles with improved control and skill.

-This advanced jazz trombone ensemble, conducted by Marshall Gilkes, is one of the premier ensembles in the Brass Department and features some of its strongest jazz trombonists.
+This advanced jazz trombone ensemble is one of the premier ensembles in the Brass Department and features some of its strongest jazz trombonists.
 This ensemble consists of four to eight trombonists with a standard rhythm section.
 Students are encouraged to write original compositions for the group and perform in a variety of settings on and off campus.
 This ensemble will submit entries to competitions sponsored by the International Trombone Association and the American Trombone Workshop.

 Large vocal ensemble with emphasis on traditional and contemporary music stretching through a wide range of music genres.
 In this course, students will participate in weekly rehearsals.
 Emphasis will be given to stylistic integrity, as well as melodic, harmonic, and rhythmic accuracy.
 Concert performances during the fall and spring semesters.